Contractible subshifts: Strong contractibility

 \begin{proof} Contractibility is obvious (even without the patching property).

-Suppose $X$ is equiconnected.
-Let $h : I_2 \times X \times X \to X$ be the homotopy in the definition of equiconnectedness, say it has radius $r/3$.
+Suppose $X$ is strongly contractible.
+Let $h : I_2 \times X \times X \to X$ be the homotopy in the definition of strong contractibility, say it has radius $r/3$.
 Let $R$ be as in the definition of the patching property for $G$, with parameter $r$, and let $X'$ be the SFT approximation of $X$ where balls $B_R$ of radius $R$ are required to be globally valid for $X$.

 Consider $x \in X'$.
 Let $\mathcal{C}$ be the family of sets $A$ such that $x|A$ is globally valid in $X$.
 By definition, the balls of radius $R$ belong to $\mathcal{C}$, and of course this set is closed under taking subsets.
 It now suffices to show closure under almost-unions, as then every finite pattern in $x$ is globally valid for $X$, meaning $x \in X$.